James Otto: New record label signing

-James Otto self-released a new single, "Somewhere Tonight," in late 2014 via his own Ottopilot Records.
+Otto self-released a new single, "Somewhere Tonight", in late 2014 via his own Ottopilot Records.
 In June 2015, Otto signed with Blaster Records, and "Somewhere Tonight" was released to country radio on July 13, 2015, as his first single with the record label.
+In 2024, Otto released a cover of the Beyoncé song "Texas Hold 'Em".
+That same year, Otto also announced a new studio album, Self Made Fool, though it has not been released as of March 2026.

+In mid-2026, the Mavericks announced that, following the death of their lead singer Raul Malo in 2025, they would begin a new tour that year with Otto as featured vocalists.
+This tour is known as the Music Lives On Tour.